Industry Analyses — Exegens® Strategic Kaizen

 The executive who understands their industry's specific CLW architecture does not compete on cost — they govern cost at a level their competitors cannot access without the same intelligence.

 This section presents industry-specific analyses of CLW potential, OEE benchmarks, KAIZENshiro ranges, and Strategic Kaizen deployment intelligence for seven manufacturing industries.
-Each analysis is grounded in operational data from 150+ projects and informed by the most authoritative global sources in industrial and financial intelligence.
+Each analysis is grounded in primary research by Dr. Alin Posteucă (Routledge 2019–2023) and corroborated by the most authoritative global industrial data sources.

 Sector-by-Sector Strategic Analysis